-Conclusion: There was significant difference in marks of students who participated in project and also attended lecture when compared to students who did not participate in project or class.
-The students who agreed that they enjoyed being part of project did not find any difficulty in finding material on internet, and were willing to participate in similar projects in future.
+There was a significant difference in marks of students who participated in the project and also attended lectures when compared to students who did not participate in the project or class.
+The students who agreed that they enjoyed being part of the project did not find any difficulty in finding material on the internet and were willing to participate in similar projects in the future.
 To conclude, project-based teaching and learning methods will aid in increasing interest and knowledge in the subject of Microbiology in medical students.

-Keywords: Self-directed learning, Microbiology, project method of teaching, team-based learning, medical students.
+Keywords - Self-directed learning, Microbiology, project method of teaching, team-based learning, medical students